agardelein/textoter/README.md

 textoter
 ========
-Textoter is a simple application that sends SMS using a phone connected /via/ Bluetooth.
+Sends text messages (SMS) from your mobile phone.
+The mobile phone is connected via Bluetooth.
 It is written as an alternative to the phone's proprietary interface.

 ![Screenshot](screenshot.png "Screenshot")